marcinkornek/challange-app/README.md

 v 15.
 User receives e-mail notification when his answer is accepted. v(users can be sorted by points or usrname) 16.
 There is a leaderboard page where users are sorted by points.

+v (ONLY DEVELOPMENT to user it you have to install and run 'redis' server -> redis-server and 'sidekiq' server -> bundle exec sidekiq )
-v 17.
-E-mails are sent via background jobs.
+ 17. E-mails are sent via background jobs.

   Often in production environments, time consuming tasks are performed in background, not during user's request.
 Sending e-mails is such a task because it involves communication with remote servers which may be slow or may not respond.
 We do not want to make our user wait that long for the response, so we need to respond immediately as if the e-mail has been succesfully sent, but send it in background.